NikkelM/Hades-II-HadesBiomes/README.md

 In order to use this mod you _must_ have Hades installed on your system at all times when playing Hades II.
 The mod will not work without it.

+You can install this mod just like any other Hades II mod available on [Thunderstore](https://thunderstore.io/c/hades-ii/), the recommended mod manager is [r2modman](https://thunderstore.io/c/hades-ii/p/ebkr/r2modman/).
+Starting the game the first time with the mod enabled will install a number of files.
+This may take some time depending on your hardware, and the game will display a black screen during this time.
+You can follow along the installation progress in the console window that opens when playing the game modded.

+If the mod was installed successfully, a popup will open in the Training Grounds to let you know.

 This mod requires an additional 1GB of disk space.

-You can install this mod just like any other Hades II mod available on [Thunderstore](https://thunderstore.io/c/hades-ii/), the recommended mod manager is [r2modman](https://thunderstore.io/c/hades-ii/p/ebkr/r2modman/).

 If you would like more information, refer to the [Installation](https://github.com/NikkelM/Hades-II-HadesBiomes/wiki/Installation-&-Uninstallation) wiki page.

 Before *removing* the mod from r2modman, you must first uninstall it through the `uninstall` configuration setting, to prevent any issues with leftover files.
+Don't uninstall the mod while in a Hades underworld run.

 ## Configuration